NREL/tyche/docs/example-technology.rst

  ===================== =================== =================== ============= ========== ========= ======================================
  Technology            Scenario            Variable            Index         Value      Units     Notes
  ===================== =================== =================== ============= ========== ========= ======================================
- Simple electrolysis   Base Electrolysis   Input               Water         19.04      g/mole    Note Simple electrolysis   Base Electrolysis   Input efficiency    Water         0.95       1         Due to mass transport loss on input.
+ Simple electrolysis   Base Electrolysis   Input               Water         19.04      g/mole
+ Simple electrolysis   Base Electrolysis   Input efficiency    Water         0.95       1         Due to mass transport loss on input.
- Simple electrolysis   Base Electrolysis   Input               Electricity   279        kJ/mole   Note Simple electrolysis   Base Electrolysis   Input efficiency    Electricity   0.85       l         Due to ohmic losses on input.
+ Simple electrolysis   Base Electrolysis   Input               Electricity   279        kJ/mole
+ Simple electrolysis   Base Electrolysis   Input efficiency    Electricity   0.85       l         Due to ohmic losses on input.
  Simple electrolysis   Base Electrolysis   Output efficiency   Oxygen        0.9        1         Due to mass transport loss on output.
  Simple electrolysis   Base Electrolysis   Output efficiency   Hydrogen      0.9        1         Due to mass transport loss on output.
  Simple electrolysis   Base Electrolysis   Lifetime            Catalyst      3          yr        Effective lifetime of Al-Ni catalyst.
  Simple electrolysis   Base Electrolysis   Scale               n/a           6650       mole/yr   Rough estimate for a 50W setup.
- Simple electrolysis   Base Electrolysis   Input price         Water         4.80E-03   USD/mole  Note Simple electrolysis   Base Electrolysis   Input price         Electricity   3.33E-05   USD/kJ    Note Simple electrolysis   Base Electrolysis   Output price        Oxygen        3.00E-03   USD/g     Note Simple electrolysis   Base Electrolysis   Output price        Hydrogen      1.00E-02   USD/g     Note
+ Simple electrolysis   Base Electrolysis   Input price         Water         4.80E-03   USD/mole
+ Simple electrolysis   Base Electrolysis   Input price         Electricity   3.33E-05   USD/kJ
+ Simple electrolysis   Base Electrolysis   Output price        Oxygen        3.00E-03   USD/g
+ Simple electrolysis   Base Electrolysis   Output price        Hydrogen      1.00E-02   USD/g
  ===================== =================== =================== ============= ========== ========= ======================================

 Note that this is not the only way to model the electrolysis technology.
 We could choose to purchase lab space and equipment instead of renting, in which case we would have more types of capital, each with a particular lifetime.
 We could treat the oxygen output from our technology as waste instead of a coproduct and remove it from the model entirely.
 We could operate at a different scale and perhaps change our fixed or capital costs by doing so.
 Depending on where we operate this technology, our input and output prices will likely change.
 The Tyche framework offers great flexibility in representing technologies and technology systems; it is unlikely that there will only be a single correct way to model a decision context.